 Northern Regional Music Festival – Mrs. Antonucci/Mr. Jones, Advisors.
 Participation in this festival is by audition only, and suggested literature is listed for choral and instructional audition.
 The two-day festival is sponsored by the CT Music Educators Association and takes place in January of each year.
 Auditions are held in November of the preceding year.

-The Arrow - CHS's online magazine - Ms. Kurt, Advisor.
-The Quipo club is for student journalists, writers, artists and photographers who are interested in writing, creating, and publishing in a variety of genres.
+The Canton Journal - CHS's online magazine - Ms. Kurt, Advisor.
+The club is for student journalists, writers, artists and photographers who are interested in writing, creating, and publishing in a variety of genres.
 Students participate in all aspects of creating a quarterly magazine which is published for the school and local community.

 Rho Kappa Social Studies National Honor Society - Ms. Mocarski, Advisor.

 Robotics Club - Mr. Richard, Advisor.
 The CHS Robotics Team works yearly in a global competition known as FIRST Tech Challenge.
 Our team, Automata Legitimus, develops competitive robots which are solely built, programmed, and piloted by CHS students.
 The team also works to extend STEM learning opportunities to students throughout the Canton Public Schools.